AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 sidebar_position: 9
 ---

-In some cases, apps won't stay in the background ("alive" or in a sleep mode) due to Android OS optimization function, or so called "battery save mode" — this function can kill background applications.
+In some cases, apps won't stay in the background ("alive" or in a sleep mode) due to the Android OS optimization function, or the so-called "battery save mode" — this function can kill background applications.
 It may be inconvenient to relaunch them each time they are getting closed.
-To avoid the background app termination you need to follow these steps which we described separately for each manufacturer (version) of Android OS.
+To avoid the background app termination, you need to follow the steps we described separately for each manufacturer (version) of Android OS.
 Note that instructions for different manufacturers are mostly very similar.

 ## Asus

 Information on Asus devices is still far from being exhaustive so there may be more issues than listed here.
 We're going to update this part of the article when we know more.

-Go to Settings - Power Manager - Mobile Manager - Settings - Battery-saving options - Auto-start manager - AdGuard - uncheck.
+Go to Settings > Power Manager > Mobile Manager > Settings > Battery-saving options > Auto-start manager > AdGuard > uncheck.

 ## Xiaomi